 - Rotate ice packs on the face, 20 minutes to one side then the other during the first 24-48 hours after surgery.
 You may use heat and/or ice after 48 hours, whatever makes you feel better.
 There may not be noticeable swelling for up to 3 (three) days so ELEVATE your head at night for the next 5-7 days.

 - The gauze may be changed every hour for the next 2-4 hours.
 Leave 4-6 pieces of gauze together, fold in half, moisten slightly, and place over the surgical areas.
 If the bleeding becomes heavy boil a tea bag, cool, and place on the area for 1 (one) hour.
 Blood-tinged saliva may be present for 24 hours or longer.

 - Tomorrow (24 hours) start holding warm salt water in your mouth after each meal and before bed (1/2 teaspoon with 1/2 cup warm water).
 Keep your mouth clean.

-- DO NOT smoke, spit, suck on straws, use commercial mouthwashes, drink alcoholic or any carbonated beverage/soft drinks.
-No vigorous rinsing, probing at the surgical sites with your tongue, toothpicks, waterpik, fingers, etc. Following these guidelines for 1 (one) week may help you prevent dry sockets.
+- DO NOT smoke, spit, suck on straws, use commercial mouthwashes, drink alcohol, or any carbonated beverage/soft drinks.
+No vigorous rinsing, probing at the surgical sites with your tongue, toothpicks, Waterpik, fingers, etc. Following these guidelines for 1 (one) week may help you prevent dry sockets.

 - Brush gently around the surgical area.
 By day 7 (seven), you should be brushing normally over the surgical areas.